CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 - Revised, Orthographic Cursive Shorthand (Orthic) Revised, Extended and Improved, E Clarey, 1911.
 Descriptions of each book are later.

 This document is structured the same as Teaching but with the material from the other books incorporated and labeled with the source.
 You may want to stick with the Manual and Supplement.
 Some of the suggestions in Revised take more time to learn and remember than they save in writing.

-The wording varies.
+I have been inconsistent with crediting the wording for the rules.
 Sometimes I listed the source.
 Other times I did not.

+I have expanded on the homework suggested in Teaching, to give more guidance for exercises and speed.

 # From the Introduction to the Manual